fixn2fixit/solve-quartiles-zsh/README.md

 # Zsh must be installed or add that package first
 # Where: wherever you want to use the script, download files there
 # Expected typical location is user's $HOME path
-# Bundled: solve-quartiles.zsh, wordlist.txt, tiles.txt, tiles.test
+# Bundled: solve-quartiles.zsh, wordlist.txt, tiles.txt, tiles.test, README.md
-# Download: qt_distro_13.tar.gz
+# Download: qt_distro_14.tar.gz
-# Extract distro by: tar -xvzf qt_distro_13.tar.gz
+# Extract distro by: tar -xvzf qt_distro_14.tar.gz
-# cd QT_DISTRO_13
+# cd QT_DISTRO_14
 # Solve puzzles with: zsh solve-quartiles.zsh

 # TO PLAY